-This is a compact little walk, the climbing starts right away at the edge of the road and heads upwards on a narrow path almost immediately into the trees.
+This is a steep little walk where the climbing starts straight from the road, heading upwards on a rough path through the trees.
 Quickly the road is forgotten, and the adventure begins.

 Walk height profile